 Need another tempting pork dinner?
 Treat yourself to this Instant Pot Garlic Pork Tenderloin.

-Easy enough for busy weeknights and fancy enough for a holiday, this healthy sheet pan dinner never disappoints.
+Easy enough for busy weeknights and fancy enough for a holiday, this roast pork tenderloin with asparagus never disappoints.
 The pork is flavored with a fragrant mixture of herbs and spices while the asparagus is lightly seasoned with salt and pepper to enhance its natural flavor.
 I like to garnish the juicy meat and tender veggies with sweet-tart pomegranate seeds and some fresh thyme.

 As soon as this wholesome dish is placed on a platter at the center of the table, everyone will be rushing to fill their plates.
 It’s hard to hold back when you’re smelling that savory, herby, garlicky pork and those soft, earthy asparagus spears.
 My mouth is watering as I write this!